 “We coach teams at every level to help them understand that DevOps is a cultural change that brings with it new, more productive and more efficient processes.
 There is a range of excellent tools that can be used to support these processes, but it’s the underlying culture that’s vital to making DevOps a success for your organisation.”

-We've all heard the benefits of the cloud before.
+We’ve all heard the benefits of the cloud before and cloud migration is a core part of DevOps implementation, but many teams underestimate the operational shift required.
 It treats computing as a utility rather than a USP, does away with the burden of supporting your own server room and helps to reduce your time to market.
-Although, all of these should come with one big caveat: the cloud alone won't solve all your problems.
+Although, all of these should come with one big caveat: the cloud alone won’t solve all your problems.

 It’s a common misconception that the cloud is a like-for-like swap for traditional infrastructure.
 So when teams take on their first cloud project, many parts of the organisation don’t understand why the need to adapt – and this includes leadership teams.
 Instead, developers are only able to execute a half-baked adoption, so rather than realising the benefits of the cloud, they end up lost in a fog of disillusionment.